marcosh/marcosh.github.io/_posts/2021-10-27-ddd-state-machines.markdown

 In our discussion, up to this point, everything is pure and deterministic.
 It would be nice if every real system would be so, but this is often not the case.
 More often than not we need to interact with the outside world and communicate with external services.
 So we need to find a way to fit non pure operations somewhere inside our model.

-Aggregates are the most delicate part of our system, the one which is tasked to check and preserve all the system invariants; therefore we would like to keep them pure to be able to inspect easily their behaviour and test them easily.
+Aggregates are the most delicate part of our system, the one which is tasked to check and preserve all the system invariants; therefore we would like to keep them pure to be able to easily inspect and test their behaviour.

 Projections are pure operations by nature, they just need to process event streams to create different visualizations of the data contained by the events themselves.
 Therefore it doesn't make sense to have projections which are not pure operations.